bow/gtetools/README.md

-# gfxtools
+# gnftools

-`gfxtools` is a suite of command line tools for working with various gene annotation formats.
+`gnftools` is a suite of command line tools for working with various gene annotation formats.

 # Development Setup

     # Clone the repository and cd into it
     $ git clone {repo-url}
-    $ cd gfxtools
+    $ cd gnftools

     # Install the dependencies
     $ cargo update